meysamhadeli/ecommerce-monolith/README.md

 docker-compose -f ./deployments/docker-compose/docker-compose.yml up -d
 ```

+# Support

+If you like my work, feel free to:

+- ⭐ this repository.
+And we will be happy together :)

+Thanks a bunch for supporting me!

 ## Contribution

 Thanks to all [contributors](https://github.com/meysamhadeli/ecommerce-monolith/graphs/contributors), you're awesome and this wouldn't be possible without you!
 The goal is to build a categorized, community-driven collection of very well-known resources.